caltechlibrary/newt/README.md

 ## Exploring Newt

 Presented are three [demos](https://github.com/caltechlibrary/newt/tree/main/demos).
 The demo code can be rendered using one of three Bash scripts.
-The goal of the three demo is to show Pandoc, Postgres+PostgREST work individually and can work together with Newt.
 The bash scripts will generate all the files needed to run the demo.
 A "read me" for each demo describes how to run it.

 [Birds 1 Demo](https://github.com/caltechlibrary/newt/blob/main/demos/setup-birds1.bash)
 : Shows a simple use of Pandoc to render a static bird sightings website